2018 Fresno State Bulldogs football team

 The 2018 Fresno State Bulldogs football team represented California State University, Fresno in the 2018 NCAA Division I FBS football season.
 The Bulldogs were led by second-year head coach Jeff Tedford and played their home games at Bulldog Stadium.
 They were a member of the Mountain West Conference in the West Division.

 In one of the best seasons in program history, the Bulldogs finished the season 12–2, 7–1 in Mountain West play, to be champions of their conference's West Division.
 They represented the West Division in the Mountain West Championship Game, where they defeated Boise State to become Mountain West champions.
 They were invited to the Las Vegas Bowl where they defeated Arizona State.
 Their 12 wins were the most wins in a single season in school history.

-Previous season

-The Bulldogs finished the 2017 season 10–4, 7–1 in Mountain West play to win the West Division.
-They lost to Mountain Division champion Boise State in the Mountain West Championship Game.
-They were invited to the Hawaii Bowl where they defeated Houston.
-They became only the second team in college football history to win ten games the year after they lost ten or more games (1–11 in 2016).